ocpi/ocpi/transport_and_format.md

 When a request cannot be accepted, an HTTP error response code is expected including a JSON object that contains more details.
 HTTP status codes are described on [w3.org](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html).

-The content that is sent with all the response messages is a 'application/json' type and contains a JSON object with the following properties:
+The content that is sent with all the response messages is an 'application/json' type and contains a JSON object with the following properties:

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Property       | Type                                  | Card. | Description                                               |